hdzcalmir/travelnik/README.md

-# Travelnik - Enjoy in what Travnik offers
+# Travelnik - Discover Travnik, Bosnia and Herzegovina's Hidden Gem!

 Travelnik is developed in:
 1. NextJS